de-soot/knapsack/README.md

 ```

 Subset of the above commands should be `{8, 10, 24}`.

+Note: The original set can include negative integers and zeros in addition to positive integers.

 ### Legend
 - `[i686/x86_64]` - CPU architecture (32-bit / 64-bit)